AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 #### Matrix:

 Matrix is a bit more complex but it still easy to follow.
-Instead of represent rows as before, the hashmap represent columns, and the way to separate the different answer is by dividing it with pipes "|".
+The key/value pair, instead of represents rows as before, the hashmap represent columns, and the way to separate the different answers is by dividing it with pipes "|".
 Parse separations by pipe is quite easy too.
 In the example given, the first column is part of the question:

 	matrix.put("Age/Gender","<18|18 to 35|35 to 55|> 55")